Wanclouds/wanclouds-vpc-plus/migrating-iks-cluster.md

 1. Log in to the VPC+ tool.
 2. Add your classic and VPC accounts.
-3. Select the Manage VPCs option in the VPC+ Cloud Migration interface, and click IBM Cloud.
+3. Select the Manage VPCs option in the VPC+ interface, and click IBM Cloud.
 4. Select your IBM VPC, and then select any destination Region.
 5. Click on the Kubernates Cluster and then click on Migrate Cluster.
 5. Select the **Migrate Infrastructure** option in the {{site.data.keyword.vpc-plus-migration}} interface, and click **Discover**.